Unboxing & Planting Guide

 Planting the tree

 Remove any shredded paper that came packed around the tree roots.
 Don’t put it in the hole!
 It can become part of the above ground mulch.
 Trim broken roots and branches.
-While you are digging the hole, it is helpful, though not necessary, to soak the roots in a bucket of water.
-They can soak up to a day, but an hour will suffice.
+While you are digging the hole it is very helpful, though not necessary, to soak the roots in a bucket of water.
+The plant roots can soak up to a day, but 6 to 8 hours is optimal - even an hour will suffice if you are pressed for time.
 Peach trees seem to especially benefit from this soaking.
-If it’s a sunny day, keep your tree roots covered and pull yourtrees out one by one so the roots don’t dry.
+If it’s a sunny day, keep your tree roots covered and pull your trees out one by one so the roots don’t dry.
 Make a little mound in the bottom of the hole and spread the roots so they are facing outward and slightly downward.
-Cut off any extra-long roots that would circle around the planting hole.
 Place Mycopaks in contact with the roots in the planting hole.
-Use one mycopakfor every foot of tree height.
-Shovel the soil back into the hole and tamp the soil down after every few shovels-full to make sure there are no air pockets around the roots.
+Use one Mycopak for every foot of tree height.
+Shovel the soil back into the hole and gently tamp the soil down after every few shovels-full to make sure there are no air pockets around the roots.
 If you are planting in clay soil, don’t tamp.
 Instead, backfill half the hole, flood the hole with water, jiggle the tree gently to work the air bubbles out, finish filling, and flood and jiggle again.
 Then, use a digging fork to loosen the soil next to the planting hole, 1-3 feet out from the trunk.
-Mulch the whole area with straw.
-Water your tree deeplywhen planting is completed.
+Mulch the whole area with straw, wood chips, or shredded bark.
+Water your tree deeply when planting is completed.

 A general rule of thumb for plants in the ground is to ensure they receive an inch of water per week over the root zone.
-The typical three-foot diameter planting hole would need 7 ½ to 10 gallons of water per week provided by rainfall or by the gardener.
-Apply this water once a week, two times per week if soil is fast draining.
+The typical three-foot diameter planting hole would need 10 gallons of water per week provided by rainfall or by the gardener.
+Apply this water once a week, two times per week if soil is fast draining, or temperatures are above 80 degrees.
 DO NOT water lightly each day because this results in a wet surface and dry root zone area.
 The soil should be moist but not soggy to a depth of about a foot for most growing plants.
 The top inch or two can feel dry, and the plant still be well watered.
 The trick is to have the water available where the roots are.
-In hotter and sunnier areas, a mulch of straw, bark, etc. can greatly ease the burden of summer watering.
+In hotter and sunnier areas, a mulch of straw, bark, wood chips. etc. can greatly ease the burden of summer watering and improve soil fertility.

 For plants in containers, water until the soil is saturated and water comes out of the drainage holes.
 Let the container dry until the soil is dry to the touch 1-2 inches down and the container is lighter in weight.
 A plant that has wilted can be receiving either too much or too little water.
-In rainy areas like the Pacific Northwest most of the plants that we offer will need relatively little supplemental irrigation once they are established in the ground and have had a chance to develop a good root system.
-However even here it is important to make sure plants have regular, deep watering during the first couple of growing seasons, and the first summer is especially critical.
-In drier areas, permanent irrigation is essential.
+In rainy areas like the Pacific Northwest, most of the plants that we offer will need relatively little supplemental irrigation once they are established in the ground and have had a chance to develop a good root system.
+However, even here in the Pacific Northwest, it is important to make sure plants have regular, deep watering during the first two growing seasons; the first two summers are especially critical.
+In drier areas, permanent irrigation is required for success, and even established trees in wetter environments benefit from summertime irrigation.

 Mulching & Weed Control

 It is very important for the first three to five years that weeds not invade the root zone of your tree.
 The weeds take moisture and nutrients that your plant needs.
 One way to control weeds is by mulching.
-Raintree offers biodegradable weed barriers made from corn stalks.
-These barriers don’t allow water to penetrate so drip irrigation will need to be put under these barriers.
 A mulch of leaves, newspaper, bark, wood chips, well-aged compost, or straw, renewed each spring from around the base of the tree to about a foot beyond the reach of the branches, will add to the fertility of the soil.
 We have found that a heavy mulch of oat straw over soil loosened in this manner will encourage worms and rapidly improve the soil’s tilth.
 Try to keep the mulch at least two inches from the trunk.
 If gophers or other root damaging rodents are a serious problem in your area, you can line the tree’s hole and the trunk of the tree itself with galvanized fencing or ‘hardware cloth’.
 If your trees are planted in or near a lawn, it is important that you NOT use ‘weed and feed’ products on the grass or you may kill or damage your tree.
-The important thing to remember is that you can’t plant trees directly in a hole in the lawn with- out mulching and watering and expect your tree to grow well.
+If you are using a soaker hose as a form of irrigation, it is very important to place the hose under your mulch layer.
+The important thing to remember is that you can’t plant trees directly in a hole in the lawn without mulching and watering, and expect your tree to grow well.
 Your tree roots feed and seek water near the surface and cannot compete with established grass.
 Your tree may struggle to survive and will often stay the same size year after year.

 It’s important to balance the branches with the roots of your tree.
 This initial pruning is one of the most important parts of the future growth pattern of your fruit tree.
 It will dictate the overall shape your tree takes during its initial growth stage.